-In 'Aliens Coming,' YouTubers Chase Their Star
+In 'Aliens Coming,' A Queer, Campy, Sci-fi Satire, YouTubers Chase Their Star

 It’s been almost six months since Joe Kelly debuted “Aliens Coming” at the Peoples Improv Theater – his zany, wildly original play about aliens, sex, makeup, and friendship.

 Now, his play-turned-musical returns to the PIT for a ten-show limited engagement, directed by Griffin Osborne.
 Off of a sold-out run, new actors have been worked into the fold of this high-spirited musical comedy.
-When Brandi puts more than her Followers/Following ratio in jeopardy after accepting a fast-tracked YouTube career from Earth’s alien invaders, expect playfulness and sharp wit at every turn.
+When Brandi puts more than her follower count in jeopardy after fast-tracking her YouTube career with Earth’s alien invaders, expect playfulness and sharp wit at every turn.

-Between the throes of growing up and the woes of social media, there’s a love story, an adventure, and a coming-out story you may not see coming.
-After a day of rehearsal, Mr. Kelly spoke about Internet validation, humor, and how to know that an audience is enjoying the show.
+Between the throes of growing up and the woes of social media, there’s a love story, an adventure, and a coming-out tale you may not see coming.
+After a day of rehearsal, Mr. Kelly spoke about Internet validation, humor, and how to know an audience is enjoying the show.

 Let’s talk about “Aliens Coming.”
 You’ve called the show a queer, campy, sci-fi satire, one that “explores the ideas of self-creation in our Internet age.”
 That, and alien invasion.